ga4gh-discovery/data-connect/README.md

 ## Summary

-GA4GH Search is an API specification for a simple, uniform mechanism to publish, discover, query, and analyze biomedical data, any “rectangular” data that fits into rows and columns.
-The API is composed of two principal components: a _Tables API_ that exposes structured tabular data, and a _Query API_ that supports SQL queries over data.
+GA4GH Search is an API specification for a simple, uniform mechanism to publish, discover, query and retrieve biomedical data.
+It allows data providers to semantically describe their data sources, and consumers to use those descriptions to devise scientifically useful queries.
+The API is composed of two principal components: a **Table Discovery API** that exposes table listings and descriptions of available data tables, and a **Query API** that supports SQL queries over those data.
 It is intentionally general-purpose and minimal.
 It does not prescribe a particular backend implementation or a data model, and supports federation by design.
+A focus on tables means users work with a paradigm familiar to them and on which the analysis tools they use are commonly based.
+The tabular approach still allows for nested data structures within it.

 ## Purpose and Motivation